We are excited to announce the initial availability of "Remote Builds without the Bytes" in Bazel 0.25.

 When using the build event service (BES) together with remote caching / execution URIs to files are automatically translated to remote URIs pointing to the remote cache.
 This rewriting is disabled when the

 --experimental_remote_download_outputs flag is set.
+Users of BEP / BES will see URIs referencing local paths instead of remote paths.
 Please follow #8249 for the current state, progress updates and to express interest.

 Remote build outputs must not be evicted